NoriSte/ui-testing-best-practices/sections/tools/ui-testing-problems-cypress.md

 But, as I told you, the lack of retroactive debuggability is a big missing while writing UI tests… Let me introduce you…

 - **Interactive time-traveling**: not sure how the app reached a particular command or how the test failed?
 Would you take a look at the UI at a previous step?
 That is why the Command Log is interactive!
 You can hover the various logged steps and see how the app looks at a particular step!
 Or, obviously, you can pin a step and inspect the DOM, check how the app looks before/after the step, etc. This is another life-saver feature, both at the first approach (debugging a test when you do not know the testing tool could be a nightmare) and in the day-by-day testing work.
 It makes test inspection so handy that you completely forget how was testing without it.
-  Watch it in action
+Watch it in action [in this video](https://www.youtube.com/watch?v=C62rYlmKLho&feature=youtu.be).

-{% youtube C62rYlmKLho %}

 Others Command Log utilities are: